 Funder: Administration for Children and Families - ACYF/CB

-Summary: Supports state and tribal child welfare agencies in modernizing fingerprinting and background check infrastructure to accelerate safe child placement.
+Summary: Supports state and tribal child welfare agencies in modernizing fingerprinting and background check infrastructure to accelerate safe placement of children into family homes.